Revolyssup/Group-Chat/README.md

 # Group-Chat
-This app currently uses websocket for bidirectional communication using socket.io .
+This app uses websocket for bidirectional communication using socket.io .